 Some rare home-movie footage from Bergman’s own collection shows the young director behind the scenes on set and on location with his cast and crew for the making of The Seventh Seal.
 Ian Christie provides a commentary giving good background information on the film and an overview of its themes.

-Surprisingly, my copy of the 2-disc Blu-Ray does not contain the 12-page booklet which is provided with the regular DVD edition.
-This contains film notes on The Seventh Seal by David Parkinson and a substantial biographical section to put the film into context.
-It's surprising that this has been omitted, meaning that there is one less feature on this BR edition.
+A 12-page booklet is also enclosed in the set, containing film notes on The Seventh Seal by David Parkinson and a substantial biographical section to put the film into context.

 Despite its formidable reputation, its uncommon medieval setting, and its grim meditations on Death, God and the meaning of life, the concerns of The Seventh Seal remain relevant and accessible - the film losing none of its power over the years and over repeated viewings.
-A new DVD release for the film for its 50th Anniversary is certainly merited, and its reputation as one of the most strikingly photographed films ever - containing some of the most iconic moments in cinema history - is well-served here by the remarkable new High Definition transfer presented on Blu-Ray disc by Tartan.
-The supplemental features, carried over from the SD edition, but given HD transfers, aren’t extensive, but are all worthwhile and do provide the film with some introductory context.
-The regular DVD edition is certainly impressive enough to satisfy most viewers, but if you have Blu-Ray capability, the differences are certainly significant enough to make this edition more than worthwhile, particularly for a film of this quality.
+A new DVD release for the film for its 50th Anniversary is certainly merited, and its reputation as one of the most strikingly photographed films ever - containing some of the most iconic moments in cinema history - is well-served here by the remarkable new transfer presented on this new Tartan edition.
+The supplemental features aren’t extensive, but are all worthwhile and do provide the film with some introductory context, but the transfer alone is enough to make this particular release – or the Blu-Ray edition – absolutely essential.